galmail/bfdata/README.md

-Just playing around with sports apis using meteor... feel free to download.
+Just playing around with sports api using meteor... feel free to download.